- Agarwood Related Articles

 It is intriguingly smokey, leathery, subtly spiced with soft vanilla.
 The best part: it is superior smooth.

-You grow up with the smoky food: for example, BBQ, smoky rainbow trout, salmon, green-lipped mussel or meat.
+You grow up with smoky food: for example, BBQ, smoky rainbow trout, salmon, green-lipped mussel or meat.

-You like camping and the smoke of the campfire always warm you up.
+You like camping, and the smoke of the campfire always warm you up.
 People are more open, and the conversation starts easier.

-In some special occasion, you and your family gather and cook together.
+On some special occasion, you and your family gather and cook together.
 Smoke rises, everybody seems so happy, it was so homely.

 I was not a regular Scotch drinker, but I loved this smell so much, so I got myself a bottle.
 I went home and poured myself a drink to "feel it" more.

-This particular whisky brand that I tried has a very leathery character and a hint of campfire.
+This particular whisky brand that I tried has a very leathery character and a hint of a campfire.

-I sipped, then applied a small dab of this oud on my wrist and took a deep breath.
-The peated smell became more distinctive and augmented by this oud.
+I sipped, then applied a small dab of this Oud on my wrist and took a deep breath.
+The peated smell became more distinctive and augmented by this Oud.
 I closed my eyes to travel to the past, let this aroma take me back to the good old time.

-This oud is Supercritical Co2 Extracted from one-month fermented pulverised agarwood.
+This Oud is Supercritical Co2 Extracted from one-month fermented pulverised agarwood.
 It creates a leathery and smokey aroma.
 It contains some barnyard notes like the Middle Easterner.

 If the below brought you happiness

-You would love the leathery aroma of this oud.
+You would love the leathery aroma of this Oud.